antonodu/antonodu/README.md

 ## Hi I'm Anthony 👋🏿

 I'm a front-end developer that is passionate about making the web an accessible place for everyone.
-As a neurodivergent individual who has Dyspraxia I value inclusivity.
+As a neurodivergent individual who has dyspraxia I value inclusivity.
 I enjoy working on exciting, impactful projects that help me enhance and further my knowledge in web technologies

  🚀 Skills: